 - Petrochemicals – over 50% of chemical products are produced using petroleum

-- Synthetic resins and plastics – synthetic resins are used in multiple products, including plastics, varnishes, and paints.
+- Synthetic resins and plastics – synthetic resins are used in multiple products, including plastics such as G10, varnishes, and paints.
 Paints that are produced using synthetic resins are far more resistant to heat and oxidation when applied on metal surfaces.

 - Synthetic polymers – sodium poly (styrene sulfonate-co-maleic anhydride) is the chemical used in drilling fluids.
 Drilling fluids are used in oil-field operations.